gyunamister/ActionOrientedProcessMining/README.md

 ### How-to

 1. Import CFD and AFD files.
-2. Run _Artificial Information System_ plug-in on ProM framework.
+2. Run _Synthetic Information System_ plug-in on ProM framework.
 3. With that being one of the input, you can initiate the AOPM plug-in.
 This time, you don't have to configure a filepath for an event stream.
 This process is done internally.
 4. Configure constraints by selecting a constraint formula and specifying when to monitor it.
 5. Configure actions by selecting an action formula and specifying when to execute it.